 Residential Roofing Slopes (Low slopes and no slopes)

-Sloped roofing systems are exactly what the name suggests.
+Sloped roofing systems are precisely what the name suggests.
 They are rooftops that rise to peaks and easily allow rain and snow to fall away with the force of gravity.
 Conventional sloping on residential structures is generally 4 inches of vertical height for every 12 feet of length (4 in 12).
 Some systems peaking as steeply as 6 inches of vertical height for every 12 feet of length (6 in 12).
-Sloping systems can be covered by a residential roofing contractor using just about any type of material that your budget and your tastes prefer.
+Sloping systems can be covered by a residential roofing contractor using just about any type of material that your budget and tastes prefer.

 Low-sloped systems are rooftops that rise at gradients between 2 inches for every 12 feet (2 in 12) and 4 inches for every 12 feet.
 Low sloping systems are generally treated with rubber, metal, and TPO materials.
 However, they can be covered using asphalt shingles if the right modifications are performed at the time of installation.
 As an experienced residential roofing contractor, we can successfully install a shingle roof on your low sloping system by reinforcing the material with asphalt membranes and shingle application techniques.

 A no-slope system is what is commonly known as a flat roof.
 No-slope systems have gradients that range anywhere between 1/8th of an inch for every 12 feet and 2 inches for every 12 feet.
 They are most commonly found over porches and patios.
 However, these systems have also been used on many post-modern and contemporary homes for the sake of architectural flair.
 No-slope systems are treated using rubber, metal, or TPO roofing materials.
 They are designed specifically to protect flat surfaces.
 These systems must be installed and repaired with great precision in order to achieve solid performance.